codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeBackground.md

 What does Asynchronous mean, you ask?

 ```
-Node does I/O in a way that is asynchronous which lets it handle lots of different things
-simultaneously.
-For example, if you go down to a fast food joint and order a cheeseburger
-they will immediately take your order and then make you wait around until the cheeseburger
-is ready.
-In the meantime they can take other orders and start cooking cheeseburgers
-for other people.
-Imagine if you had to wait at the register for your cheeseburger,
-blocking all other people in line from ordering while they cooked your burger!
+Node does I/O (input / output) in a way that is asynchronous which lets it handle lots of different things simultaneously.
+For example, if you go down to a fast food joint and order a cheeseburger they will immediately take your order and then make you wait around until the cheeseburger is ready.
+In the meantime they can take other orders and start cooking cheeseburgers for other people.
+Imagine if you had to wait at the register for your cheeseburger, blocking all other people in line from ordering while they cooked your burger!
 This is called blocking I/O because all I/O (cooking cheeseburgers) happens one at a time.
 Node, on the other hand, is non-blocking, which means it can cook many cheeseburgers at once.
 ```

 ## Callbacks